junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 ```
 Note that we specified `--direction BtoA` as Facades dataset's A to B direction is photos to labels.

+- If you would like to apply a pre-trained model to a collection of input images (rather than image pairs), please use `--model test` option.
+See `./scripts/test_single.sh` for how to apply a model to Facade label maps (stored in the directory `facades/testB`).

 - See a list of currently available models at `./scripts/download_pix2pix_model.sh`

 ## [Datasets](docs/datasets.md)
 Download pix2pix/CycleGAN datasets and create your own datasets.